Digital Product Passports

 A Digital Product Passport is a persistent digital record attached to a physical product.
 It travels with the product through its entire life, from manufacture through sale, use and eventually disposal or recycling.
 The record is accessed through a QR code, barcode or similar identifier on the product itself.

-The data it carries will depend on the product category, but the core intention is consistent: give everyone who touches that product access to the information they need to make better decisions.
+The data it carries will depend on the product category, but the core intention is consistent: give everyone who handles that product the information they need.
 Where did the materials come from?
 Can this be repaired, and how?
 What happens to it at end of life?

 This is meaningfully different from existing labelling or certification schemes.
 It is not a static badge.
 It is a live, structured data record linked to a specific product, designed to be machine-readable as well as human-readable.

-DPPs are being introduced under the Ecodesign for Sustainable Products Regulation.
-The rollout is phased by product category, with the first requirements expected around 2026 and further categories following through to 2030.
-Electronics, batteries and textiles are among the early priorities.
+DPPs are being introduced under the Ecodesign for Sustainable Products Regulation, which was formally adopted in July 2024.
+The rollout is phased by product category.
+Batteries are first, with mandatory passports required from February 2027.
+Textiles, furniture and tyres follow later that year, with electronics and further categories expected through to 2030.
 The scope will broaden considerably over time.

 If your business sells into the EU, the regulation applies to you regardless of where you are based.
 If you are a UK business with European customers, that is not a reason to look away.